 Mark Aquadro is a tax and business attorney experienced in state and local tax planning, economic development and tax appeals.

 Mark has extensive experience representing companies locating or expanding business operations in Mississippi with negotiating tax and other incentives and assistance from state and local governmental agencies and authorities.
 He has represented companies establishing, relocating and expanding distribution centers and manufacturing facilities.
 Representative individual projects have involved capital investment in excess of $100,000,000.
 Mark also has extensive experience with Mississippi ad valorem tax incentives and planning.
-He has been the Mississippi state chapter author for the American Bar Association publication, The Property Tax Deskbook, from 2001 to the present.
+He is the Mississippi state chapter author for the American Bar Association publication, The Property Tax Deskbook.

 Mr. Aquadro has represented a variety of clients in tax matters, controversies and appeals including a federally recognized Indian tribe.
 Appeals have involved various taxes from federal income tax and excise taxes, state income, franchise, sales and use taxes, and county and municipal ad valorem taxes.

-Mark also assists clients with the formation of business entities including tax-exempt organizations and limited liability companies, and with general corporate governance.
+Mark has also assisted clients with the formation of business entities including tax-exempt organizations and limited liability companies, and with general corporate governance.
 He is experienced with applications for tax-exempt Section 501(c)(3) status for non-profit organizations.